francisuloko/stay-in-touch/README.md

 #### API endpoints

 The app allows a number of API calls using curl or your favorite API client, such as postman or VS Code's Thunder Client.
-You must be logged for certain calls to work.
+You must be logged in first for certain calls to work.

 ***Endpoints:***